JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 ## Further improvements

-The original intent is to have Three.js running on Deno.
-Maybe using `deno bundle` to create a package that can then be used on `index.html`.
+The original intent is to have a Three.js bundle built on Deno.
+Which is can be run inside a Webview window.
 And adding a couple of scripts to automate the process.

 The idea would be to have a "desktop" solution to make games of 3D apps with Deno.
-Being able to write everything in TypeScript and running a single command to build and run everything.
+Being able to write everything in TypeScript and running a single command to build and run everything :D

 ## License